2019 Quarterly Enrollment Schedule: July 1-15 & October 1-15

 Diversity, Inclusion & Social Equity (D.I.S.E) (this committee is open to all CCIA members)

-The Diversity & Inclusion Committee is focused on fostering professional mentor-mentee relationships between industry pioneers of all backgrounds and their fellow CCIA Members from minority communities.
+The Diversity, Inclusion & Social Equity Committee is focused on fostering professional mentor-mentee relationships between industry pioneers of all backgrounds and their fellow CCIA Members from minority communities.
 It also works to encourage CCIA Members from minority communities to join other committees, volunteer for committee chair positions, and run for election to the CCIA Board.
 We also work with companies to diversify the ranks of their C-level executives, in-house legal departments, and upper management so that California’s cannabis industry reflects the diversity of its consumer base.

 The IP Committee provides a forum for discussion relating to patent, trademark, copyright and trade secret issues specific to the cannabis space.
 The goal of the committee includes educating members and providing resources relating to growing and protecting intellectual property assets, drafting licensing agreements and managing intellectual property litigation.